-If there are conflicts, ArcGIS resolves them in favor of either the edit version or the target version representation, depending on your preference.
+If there are conflicts in a traditional version, ArcGIS Pro will resolve them in favor of either the edit version or the target version representation, depending on your preference.
+In a branch version, conflicts are always resolved in favor of the edit version.
 Once conflicts are resolved, you can review them one at a time and, if necessary, make any changes.
 For example, if a conflict is resolved in favor of the edit version, you can choose to replace it in favor of the target version or use the editing tools to modify it in another way.

 Determine which fields or rows are in conflict

 All conflicting classes and features are shown in the list box on the upper left side of the Conflict Manager dialog box.
-This list tells you the total number of conflicts that have been reviewed and the total number of conflicts in all feature classes.
-Initially, these numbers will be the same.
-In the example below, there is a total of two objects in conflict and neither of them has been reviewed:
+This list tells you the total number of conflicts in all feature classes.

-When you select an individual feature in the list, the columns and attributes in the prereconcile, conflict, and common ancestor versions of the feature appear in the list on the right of the Conflict Manager dialog box.
+When you select an individual feature's ObjectID in the list, the columns and attributes in the current, target, and common ancestor versions of the feature appear in the list on the right of the Conflict Manager dialog box.

-- The prereconcile version represents the feature and attribute edits that you made.
+- The current version represents the feature and attribute edits that you made.

 - The common ancestor version is the representation of the feature and its attributes as they are in the database; this is what the feature and attributes were before any edits were made.

-If other attribute fields are in conflict, an orange indicator appears on the left of the row.
+If other attribute fields are in conflict, a red indicator appears on the left of the row.
 If a feature has been deleted in either version, <deleted> appears for that version's attribute value.